-The Office of Residential Life provides a residential experience that supports the academic and personal development of students.
+The Office of Residential Life provides a residential experience that supports the academic and personal development, and co-curricular experiences of students.
 We regard students as maturing individuals and expect them to accept responsibility for their academic, personal, and social lives.

-The Office of Residential Life strives to build a campus community that respects individual identities based on, but not limited to, the following sociocultural characteristics:
+The Office of Residential Life supports the campus community and respects individual identities based on, but not limited to, the following sociocultural characteristics:

 • Ethnicity • National origin • Socioeconomic status